-The most current information about dengue fever is available from the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).
+The most current information about dengue fever is available from the U.S. Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).
 If you are planning international travel, you can learn about the risk of dengue fever in the area you're traveling to by contacting:

 Current as of: